 )

-There’s a subtle difference between value and initialValue. value is the controlled approach that always syncs with external state, while initialValue only sets the initial value.
-In most cases, switching to initialValue produces the same behavior.
+There is a subtle behavioral difference between value and initialValue. value is the controlled approach that keeps the widget in sync with external state at all times. initialValue only sets the starting value and does not re-sync when the external variable changes later.
+In most cases, switching to initialValue produces identical behavior.

 Case 3: Switch.activeColor -> activeThumbColor